 Advertisement in minority publications,

-Posting of open positions in District facilities, District web-site, and/or sites such as Kentucky Department of Education, KyREAP application system, and area career centers.
+Posting of open positions shall be made to the online employment job register and may be made with other agencies, as appropriate.

 If you have questions concerning District compliance with state and federal equal opportunity employment laws, contact Eric Foister Dr. Wendy Duvall at the Board of Education’s Central Office.
 03.113/03.212